jim60105/jim60105/README.md

 I heavily rely on GitHub Workflows for automating tasks in my open source projects.
 I also utilize Azure Pipelines and GitLab Pipelines at work and have experience in setting up agents/runners and customizing workloads.
 In essence, **I am able to setup CI/CD across all three platforms.**

-Oh, I am fully familiar with GitOps, which seems to go without saying.
+Oh, and I am fully familiar with GitOps, which seems to go without saying.

 ---